scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--api-admin-enabled` (boolean):

-If set to false, this node will not expose the Admin API.
+If set to `false`, this node will not expose the Admin API.
 Defaults to `false`.

 `--api-auth-required` (boolean):

-If set to true, API calls require an authorization token.
+If set to `true`, API calls require an authorization token.
 Defaults to `false`.
 See [here](../api/auth.md) for more information.

 `--api-auth-password` (string):